- Short interest data and analyst price targets suggest that short term risks exist.

 - Investors would do well to see if AMD can hold onto its recent market share gains.

 - AMD's recent debt restructuring and two key emerging trends indicate an improved long term outlook.

-AMD (NSDQ:AMD) investors have a lot of factors to weigh right now.
+AMD (NASDAQ:AMD) investors have a lot of factors to weigh right now.
 Recent short interest data and analyst price targets indicate a potential downside risk for the stock in the near term.
-AMD's market share gains from NVIDIA (NSDQ:NVDA) are a positive, but it's best not to take these numbers at face value.
+AMD's market share gains from NVIDIA (NASDAQ:NVDA) are a positive, but it's best not to take these numbers at face value.
 AMD's recent move to restructure debt coupled with two key emerging trends suggest that the long term outlook has improved significantly for the company.

 First, The Near Term Risks

 The latest short interest data shows that short interest in AMD has risen again, after falling to its 52 week low last month.
 In fact, it's reportedly one of the most shorted NASDAQ stocks, with the likes of Intel (NASDAQ:INTC) and Micron (NASDAQ:MU) for company.

 As of August end, short interest in AMD had fallen to its lowest levels in a year, both in terms of the number of shares shorted, and as a percentage of AMD's float.
 Short interest as of 31 August stood at ~70.8 million shares, representing ~10.9% of AMD's float.
 Latest data released on 26 September shows that short interest has risen again, jumping nearly 14%.
 Short interest as of September 15th (released on 26th) stands at just under 80.6 million shares, translating to little less than 12.5% of AMD's float.